Podcasting has become the new craze in today’s modern digital world.

 I say this because it’s not hard to tell whether someone produces episodes out of passion or purely for money.

-So when you look through each way to make money with a podcast from the options below, think carefully about how many to utilise.
+So when you look through each option below, think carefully about how many to utilise.

 Not only that but how and when to incorporate them.